midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Immigration-laws-Thomas-Sowell.md

 ---
-title: "Immigration laws are the only laws"
+title: 'Immigration laws are the only laws'
 ---

 ## "Immigration laws are the only laws that are discussed in terms of how to help people who break them."